sysgears/create-apollo-app/README.md

 }
 ```

-The 'spin.js' configuration can be specified in `.spinrc.json` instead of `package.json`, it should contain the value of
+The 'spinjs' configuration can be specified in `.spinrc.json` instead of `package.json`, it should contain the value of
 `spin` property in this case.

 Each builder has a name and a `stack` property at minimum.
-Builder properties recognized by `spin.js`:
+Builder properties recognized by `spinjs`:

 |Builder Option            |Description|
 |--------------------------|-----------|